-Zettar Inc. (Zettar) builds and delivers simple, scalable, efficient universal data mover software for distributed data intensive engineering and science workloads such as for genomics, life sciences, Oil & Gas, AI, machine learning, transporting data for large scale IoT deployments, autonomous vehicle fleets, smart cities, EDA, Media & Entertainment Studio post-production, light sources (large lasers), accelerators, large telescopes.
+Zettar Inc. (Zettar) builds and delivers simple, scalable, efficient, and unified data mover software for distributed data intensive engineering and science workloads such as for genomics, life sciences, Oil & Gas, AI, machine learning, transporting data for large scale IoT deployments, autonomous vehicle fleets, smart cities, EDA, Media & Entertainment Studio post-production, light sources (large lasers), accelerators, large telescopes.

 The Zettar team has rich first hand experience in helping tier-1 customers in the biopharmaceutical, Oil & Gas, Media & Entertainment Studios, and supercomputing centers in different countries.
 As a result, even as a software company, the Zettar engineering team has deep and comprehensive understanding of the entire infrastructure stack, storage, computing, networking (including network security).